GiancarloDLT/Exploring-the-Bytes-A-Journey-into-File-Signatures/README.md

 <h2>Walk-through:</h2>

 <p align="left">
-<b> In this section we are going to be exploring the file signatures of the image "cat.jpg".<b/>
+<h3> In this section we are going to be exploring the file signatures of the image "cat.jpg".</h3>
 <br>
 <br>
   <img src="https://i.imgur.com/AjYToXE.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>